benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 {{< figure src="images/mermaid.png" title="A mermaid diagram that should work but is broken.
 Sad." lightbox="true" >}}

-However, readme's cannot be comprehensive (it is a single file, after all) and additional long-form written repository documentation has to sit further away, in AzDo's `Wikis` section which, annoyingly, implements the same security permission structures that the project uses.
+However, readme's cannot be comprehensive (it is a single file, after all) and additional long-form written repository documentation has to sit further away, in AzDo's `Wikis` section which, annoyingly, implements the same security permission structures that the project uses (see also [secret and variable management](#secret--variable-management)).
 If your project has a global repository setup to protect your _main_/_master_ branch (very common), you have to submit a _pull request_ just to update documentation.

 In GitHub, each repository has its own Wiki so this documentation can sit as close to the code as makes sense but doesn't inherit the same _git_ protections as the repository itself but only those with write permissions to the repository can contribute.
 As a bonus, the diagrams actually work, too.